-Democratic Party (United States) Since the 1930s, the party has promoted a liberal and progressive platform.
-Until the late 20th century the party had a powerful conservative wing based in the rural South, which over time has greatly diminished.
+Capitalism.
+Democratic Party (United States) Since the 1930s, the party has promoted a social liberal platform.
+Until the late 20th century the party had a powerful conservative and populist wing based in the rural South, which over time has greatly diminished.

 [note 1] A lower bound to temperature is the absolute zero, defined as 0 K on the Kelvin scale, an absolute thermodynamic temperature scale.
 This corresponds to −273.15 °C on the Celsius scale, −459.67 °F on the Fahrenheit scale, and 0 °R on the Rankine scale.
 Boy.
 A boy is a young male human, usually child or adolescent.

 When he becomes an adult he's described as a man.
 The most apparent thing that differentiates a boy from a girl is that a boy typically has a penis while girls have a vagina.
 However, some intersex children with ambiguous genitals, and genetically female transgender children, may also be classified or self-identify as a boy.
 The term "boy" is primarily used to indicate biological sex distinctions, cultural gender role distinctions or both.

 It is caused by the axis of the Earth in the respective hemisphere being oriented away from the Sun.
 Different cultures define different dates as the start of winter, and some use a definition based on weather, but when it is winter in the Northern Hemisphere it is summer in the Southern Hemisphere, and vice versa.
 In many regions, winter is associated with snow and freezing temperatures.
-Winter
+Sadness.
 A detail of the 1672 sculpture Entombment of Christ, showing Mary Magdalene crying.

 In childhood Sadness is a common experience in childhood.
 Acknowledging such emotions can make it easier for families to address more serious emotional problems, although some families may have a (conscious or unconscious) rule that sadness is "not allowed".
 Robin Skynner has suggested that this may cause problems when "screened-off emotion isn't available to us when we need it... the loss of sadness makes us a bit manic".
 Sadness is part of the normal process of the child separating from an early symbiosis with the mother and becoming more independent.